gdbroman/broman.blog/about.md

 🌎 I'm also a university student, currently experimenting with the whole digital nomad thing due to all learning being held online.

-## Is Alex Broman a pseudonym?

-Yes, my full name is a scandinavian mouthful.

 ## Okay.
 How do I reach out?

 ☕️ Wanna chat?
-Send me an email: [hello@broman.blog](mailto:hello@broman.blog).
+Send me an email: hello@broman.blog.

-I'm always up for meeting new people - either through video chat, or in person over a coffee if we happen to be in the same city.
-Hit me up and we'll work something out!
+I’m always up for meeting new people - either through video chat, or in person over a coffee if we happen to be in the same city.
+Hit me up and we’ll work something out!

 ## What WordPress theme is this?